Fireside chat with Lauren Arhur, Head of Marketing, Nucoro

 Not at all, ultimately, when you outsource part of your business to an external company, you want them to make your life easier while producing measurable results – that’s exactly what The Comms Crowd team does.

-Results-wise, they have a knack for getting things right the first time and we’ve seen some fantastic traction from the PR initiatives they’ve worked on for us.
+Results-wise, they have a knack for getting things right the first time and we’ve seen some great traction from their PR initiatives.

-We were quite skeptical of success at first, when it came to pitching content to industry publications, but we’ve had some great coverage in tier one publications like CityWire, FTAdviser, and Finextra that has produced both enquiries and some positive feedback.
+We were a little skeptical of success at first, but we’ve had some great coverage in publications like CityWire, FTAdviser, and Finextra that has produced both enquiries and some positive feedback.

-Overall, it’s been a great experience working with The Comms Crowd.
+Overall, it’s been a great experience.
 Having dedicated, knowledgeable professionals to walk us through various processes and present compelling ideas has been invaluable.